Have a question?

 How do I donate books?

-We accept donations for the Friends of the Seattle Public Library book sales, which help support the Library.
-You can drop off up to three boxes or bags at any Library location during open hours.
-If you have four or more boxes, please email the Friends of the Library to make an appointment to drop off your items or call them at 206-682-7567.
-Learn more about donating materials to the Friends on their website.
+You can drop off up to two boxes or bags of books at any Library location during open hours.
+If you have three or more boxes, please contact The Friends of the Library to make an appointment to drop off your items.
+Learn more about donating materials to the Friends.